Coderbeep/obsidian-docs/en/Obsidian Sync/Set up Obsidian Sync.md

 3. Next to **Remote vault**, click **Choose**.
 4. Click **Create new vault**.
 5. In **Vault name**, enter the name of the remote vault.
 6. In **Encryption password**, choose a password for your vault.
 This creates an end-to-end encrypted vault.
 The vault password is separate from your Obsidian account and can be different for each of your vaults.
-For more information, refer to [[Security and privacy]].
+For more information, refer to [[en/Obsidian Sync/Security and privacy]].
 7. Click **Create**.

 ### Connect to a remote vault